Govt official's remark angers employees | Politics

 Govt official's remark angers employees

-Amaravati Andhra Pradesh, Jan 27 PTI Employees in Andhra Pradesh got agitated after an advisor public affairs to the State government S R K Reddy on Thursday called the leaders of their associations immature.
+Eds RPT after edits in para 1 Amaravati Andhra Pradesh, Jan 27 PTI Andhra Pradesh government employees got agitated after an advisor public affairs to the government S R K Reddy on Thursday called the leaders of their associations immature.

 - Country: